Papooch/nestjs-cls/docs/docs/01_introduction/02_quick-start.md

 ### That's it

 This is pretty much all there is to it.
-This library further further provides more quality-of-life features, so read on!
+This library further provides more quality-of-life features, so read on!

 :::info